 Be sure that you have a current and valid passport (valid for at least three months after the last day of the program and your departure from Italy).

 Students with a U.S. or E.U. passport will not need to obtain a visa for their stay in Italy.
 Some international students (depending on nationality) may need to obtain a visa though.
-If that is the case, you are responsible for gathering all documentation and going to your regional Italian Consulate to obtain the visa.
-As you are not going to enroll in an Italian institution and trips and visits represent a significant part of the program, you should apply for a tourist visa.

 To find out if you need a visa to enter Italy, you can consult the visa database of the Italian Ministry of Foreign Affairs.
 Click on the question “Do you need a visa?” and then complete the fields for nationality, residence, duration of stay (“up to 90 days”) and reason for visit (“Tourism”).
 This will take you to a page with information on whether you need a visa to enter Italy and information on the application requirements.
 Please note, this information is not exhaustive and is intended as guidance only.

 If you need an Italian visa, you are responsible for gathering all documentation and going to your regional Italian Consulate to obtain the visa.
 As you are not going to enroll in an Italian institution and trips and visits represent a significant part of the program, you should apply for a tourist visa (“short stay”) (not for a student visa or for a “long stay” visa).